How to Hide the Smell of Smoke

 2) Brush your teeth and clean your breath.

-Just like your clothing your breath will be sure to hold a signficant amount of odor from smoking since you are inhaling the smoke through your mouth.
+Just like your clothing your breath will be sure to hold a significant amount of odor from smoking since you are inhaling the smoke through your mouth.
 Anyone that has ever kissed or talked to an avid smoker will know just how much odor can be smelt on a persons breath.
 No worry though there are tons of ways to fix this problem.

 - Brush your teeth and use mouthwash.
 This will give you the freshest breath possible and element all the smoke smell from your breath.
 Carry a spare toothbrush and toothpaste around with you if need be.